By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Twin XL mattresses are generally less expensive than queens of the same model, less material, lower manufacturing cost.
 Expect a twin XL to run roughly $100 to $300 less than the equivalent queen at most price points.

-This makes twin XL a smart budget move if a solo sleeper genuinely doesn't need the extra width.
-Conversely, a queen bought for a couple is money well spent compared to the constant elbow battles on a narrower bed.
+This makes a twin XL a smart budget move if a solo sleeper genuinely doesn't need the extra width.
+A queen bought for a couple is money well spent compared to constant elbow battles on a narrower bed.

-You can find affordable options in our guide to the best twin mattresses as well as our broader single vs twin comparison.
+You can find affordable options in our guide to the best twin mattresses and our broader single vs twin comparison.

 Twin XL vs Queen: Quick Decision Guide

-- Building a split king with an adjustable base?
-You'll need two twin XLs, see our California king vs queen guide for how other large sizes compare.
+• Building a split king with an adjustable base?
+You'll need two twin XLs.

-- Sleep with a pet or move around a lot?
-Queen gives you the space.
+• Sleep with a pet or move around a lot?
+A queen gives you the space.

 Frequently Asked Questions